-Editor's note: In 2020, the COVID-19 outbreak upended lives and livelihoods in myriad ways.
+Editor's note: In 2020, the COVID-19 outbreak upended lives and livelihoods of people in Tamil Nadu in myriad ways.
 The novel coronavirus threw up new and unprecedented challenges, especially for people from marginalised sections of society.
 In a multi-part series, Firstpost explores how individuals from different walks of life lived through the year of the pandemic.
 This is part seven of the series.

 Student: “Ma’am, are you from Africa?”

 Rathy: “No, I am not, but why are you asking me this question?”